antonlorani/jottre/README.md

 ## Known issues

-- [ ] Drawings are not rendered in the correct userInterfaceStyle (when starting the app)
+- [x] Drawings are not rendered in the correct userInterfaceStyle (when starting the app)
-- [ ] iCloud synchronization is not fast enough (documents are not uploaded directly)
+- [x] iCloud synchronization is not fast enough (documents are not uploaded directly)
+- [ ] Animation of CollectionViewCells (Deleting, Inserting...) not implemented
+- [ ] Deleting items takes too much time